NOC-MSM/CoNES/docs/building.rst

     ...
         /input_files/setup_nemo -x /nemo -w /nemo -m singularity -v $NEMO_VERSION -c gnu

-Next the ``%environment`` section defines the path to the HDF libraries required by the container at runtime.
+Next the :singularity:`%environment` section defines the path to the HDF libraries required by the container at runtime.

 .. code-block:: singularity